Vulcan (Marvel Comics): The Rise and Fall of the Shi'ar Empire

 Vulcan with Deathbird, D'Ken, and the Shi'ar.
 Cover to The Uncanny X-Men#483, by John Watson.

 While traveling through Shi'ar space, he learns from a crew member whose starship he had destroyed that D'Ken has been comatose for years after his experience in the M'Kraan Crystal and that Lilandra Neramani is the current ruler of the Shi'ar.
 Undaunted, Vulcan continues on his quest for vengeance by engaging a trio of Shi'ar warships, and destroying two of them, thereby showing his superiority to the crew of the surviving third ship, which Vulcan then commandeers for his own.
 After reaching the inner territory of the Shi'ar throneworld, Chandilar, the ship is confronted and ordered to surrender by the Imperial Guard.
 However, the captain of Vulcan's ship had deceived Vulcan as to the Guard's true strength, hoping to use him as a pawn in Vice-Chancellor K'Tor's plan to restore the old Empire; as a result, Vulcan is unprepared for the true power of the Guard, and especially their leader, Gladiator.

 Vulcan kills several powerful guardsmen in combat (Neutron, Cosmo, Smasher, and Impulse, among possible others), but is defeated by Gladiator, and taken to a prison moon.
 He remains a prisoner there until an agent of the Vice-Chancellor frees him from his shackles, and directs him to another cell to free Deathbird.

 However, soon afterwards, Deathbird manages to convince him to at least delay his plan for vengeance, after the two become romantically involved.
 Vulcan then uses his powers to heal D'Ken's injuries.
 Afterwards, a grateful D'Ken asks Vulcan to marry Deathbird.
 After his wedding, Vulcan throws Professor Xavier into the M'Kraan Crystal, kills D'Ken, and names himself Emperor of the Shi'ar.
 Darwin leaps into the Crystal after Xavier, and soon after emerges with him.
 During the battle Vulcan kills Corsair, claiming he does not have a father and blaming Corsair for letting his mother die.
-Now with Xavier's lost telepathy restored by the Crystal, he, along with Nightcrawler, Warpath, Darwin, and Hepzibah, are sent back to Earth by Lilandra locking the ship's programming.
-Meanwhile, Havok, Marvel Girl, Polaris, Ch'od, Raza, and Korvus form a new team of Starjammers bent on defeating Gabriel (Vulcan) once and for all, and salvaging the remains of the crippled Shi'ar Empire.
+Xavier, Nightcrawler, Warpath, Darwin, and Hepzibah, are sent back to Earth.
+Meanwhile, Havok, Marvel Girl, Polaris, Ch'od, Raza, and Korvus form a new team of Starjammers bent on defeating Vulcan and salvaging the remains of the Shi'ar empire.